zcsheng95/BBScore/README.md

-This repository contains code for paper "BBScore: A Brownian Bridge Based Metric for Assessing Text Coherence" accepted in AAAI 2024.
+This repository contains code for paper "BBScore: A Brownian Bridge Based Metric for Assessing Text Coherence" published in AAAI 2024.

 # BBScore calculation
 To calculate BBScore, follow these steps: